HL7/smart-app-launch/input/pages/index.md

 over TLS-secured channels.

-* Apps SHALL generate an unpredictable `state` parameter for each user session.
-An app SHALL validate the `state` value for any request sent to its redirect URL; include `state` with all authorization requests; and validate the `state` value included in access tokens it receives.
+* Apps SHALL generate an unpredictable `state` parameter for each user session; SHALL include `state` with all authorization requests; and SHALL validate the `state` value for any request sent to its redirect URL.

 * An app SHALL NOT execute any inputs it receives as code.